Dynamical obstruction to localization in a disordered spin chain: Dynamical obstruction

 Note that we extract a lower bound on the Thouless energy by using the f-sum rule, since we assumed all of the spectral weight to be in the $1/\omega$ regime of the spectral function.
 Numerically we find for $L=16$ that the UV part of the spectral weight, defined as $\int_{\omega_{\rm uv}}^\infty d\omega |f^2(\omega)|,\; \omega_{\rm uv}\approx 0.1/W$ takes up a significant fraction of the spectral weight, slowly reducing with $W$ from $74\%$ at $W=1.5$ to $46\%$ at $W=2.5$.
 It is expected that as $W$ increases this UV part goes down to zero and Eq.~\eqref{eq:W_ast} is asymptotically exact.
 But for available system sizes, in which the range of accessible disorder strengths showing $1/\omega$ scaling regime is limited, the constant $\alpha$ is significantly renormalized by this spectral weight reduction.
 If we instead identify the Thouless energy as the point of maximal curvature on~Fig.~\ref{fig:spectralL16}, we extract a different estimate for the exponent $\alpha$: $\alpha' \approx 3.43$ for a system of $L=16$ (see the inset in Fig.~\ref{fig:spectralL16}).
-This is approximately half the maximal value extracted from the sum rule~\eqref{eq:W_ast} and it is in perfect agreement with the $\alpha''=1/0.29\approx 3.45$ estimated in~\cite{suntajs2019quantum}.
+This is approximately half the maximal value extracted from the sum rule~\eqref{eq:W_ast} and it is in good agreement with the $\alpha''=1/0.29\approx 3.45$ estimated in~\cite{suntajs2019quantum}.
+It should be noted that the Thouless energy has previously been numerically extracted from the spectral function (up to $L=20$) by Serbyn et al.~\cite{PhysRevB.96.104201}.
+Whereas the data is consistent with ours, it is analyzed differently and the authors had a different interpretation, supporting the Griffiths phase picture on the ergodic side, leading up to the critical fan where the Thouless energy decays exponentially with the system size $\omega_{\rm th}\propto \exp(-\kappa L)$.